datapIan/t4cine/README.md

  - Sass' mod changed the editing game, and it's what we've all used for cinematics for as long as we can remember.
 I believed the same level of personalization should be in every other game.
 So I did it.

-99% of the code was written by Sass, I take no credit for the work he has done, I just changed a few things to make it work on COD4.
+99% of the code was written by Sass, I take no credit for the work he has done, I just changed a few things to make it work on WAW.

 ## Installation